 Psychological Addiction/Mitigating Circumstances

-While not guaranteed to result in acquittal, claiming a psychological addiction to child pornography is a possible means to minimize your sentence or, in some cases, avoid imprisonment via a treatment program and probation.
+While it isn’t necessarily a winning defense, claiming a psychological addiction to child pornography can serve as a strategy to minimize your sentence or, in some cases, avoid imprisonment through participation in a treatment program and probation.
 Some mitigating factors your Combs Waterkotte Greene County, MO defense lawyer can present could include mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and others.

-Don’t Wait – Connect With a Greene County, MO Child Pornography Defense Lawyer Right Now at Combs Waterkotte
+Don’t Wait – Connect With a Greene County, MO Child Pornography Defense Lawyer Right Away at Combs Waterkotte

-Child pornography charges are serious and can have lasting, if not permanent, implications on your reputation and future in Greene County, MO.
+Child pornography charges are gravely serious and can cast enduring, if not permanent, shadows on your reputation and future in Greene County, MO.
 However, even in the face of such severity, there exist defenses that can wield effectively by the adept and relentless Combs Waterkotte legal team.
-Attempting to navigate the uncertainties and intricacies of the legal system in Greene County or Missouri along is ill-advised.
+Don’t try to navigate the uncertainties and complexities of the Greene County or Missouri legal system alone.

 We know that good people often find themselves in unfortunate circumstances in Greene County and throughout Missouri.
-We are here to help.
-Call our expert Greene County, MO child pornography defense lawyers today at (314) 900-HELP or fill out our online contact form to schedule a free, confidential consultation.
+We’re here to help.
+Call our accomplished Greene County, MO child pornography defense lawyers as soon as possible at (314) 900-HELP or fill out our online contact form to schedule a free, confidential consultation.